Meta-Learning for Domain Generalization in Semantic Parsing: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the anonymous reviewers for their valuable comments.
+We thank Bo Pang, Tao Yu, Qingkai Min and Yuefeng Shi for their help with the evaluation.
+We would like to thank the anonymous reviewers for their valuable comments, and Jackie Cheung for pointing out a typo in Eq~\ref{eq:maml_detailed_analysis} in the draft version.
 We gratefully acknowledge the support of the European Research Council (Titov: ERC StG BroadSem 678254; Lapata: ERC CoG TransModal 681760) and the Dutch National Science Foundation (NWO VIDI 639.022.518).